twistingmercury/telemetry/metrics/readme.md

     }
    ```

-4. Finally, register the custom metrics with the `metrics.RegisterCustomMetrics` function before you make the call to publish:
+4. Finally, register the custom metrics with the `metrics.RegisterMetrics` function before you make the call to publish:

     ```go
     func main(){
         // initialize other stuff, like logging, configuration, etc., ...

         customMetrics := somePkg.Metrics()
-        metrics.RegisterCustomMetrics(customMetrics...)
+        metrics.RegisterMetrics(customMetrics...)
         metrics.Publish()

         // start whatever the service should be doing...